BryonLewis/vue-maplibre-compare/README.md

 ## Features

 - Side-by-side map comparison with smooth dragging slider
-- Support for different MapLibre styles on each side
+- Support for different MapLibre styles on each side, or same style with different layers
 - Layer visibility control for both maps
 - Touch and mouse support
 - Built with Vue 3 and TypeScript using `defineComponent`
 - Synchronized map movements (pan, zoom, rotate, pitch)
-- Three components: `MapCompare` (different styles), `LayerCompare` (same style, different layers), and `ToggleCompare` (toggleable comparison mode)
+- Two main components: `MapCompare` (supports both different styles and same style with different layers), and `ToggleCompare` (toggleable comparison mode)

 ## Demo